quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Identifiers {#stream-id}

 Streams are identified by an unsigned 62-bit integer, referred to as the Stream ID.
+Stream IDs are encoded as a variable-length integer (see
+{{integer-encoding}}).
 The least significant two bits of the Stream ID are used to identify the type of stream (unidirectional or bidirectional) and the initiator of the stream.

 The least significant bit (0x1) of the Stream ID identifies the initiator of the stream.
 Clients initiate even-numbered streams (those with the least